From the previous chapters, we established a foundation for building a dashboard, answering the questions of:

 Instrumenting new data points

-If historical data is of no concern consider working with the Data Gatekeeper to talk with engineering about starting to track what you want.
-This will delay the project from completion based on the engineering resources available to help.
+If historical data is of no concern, consider working with the Data Gatekeeper to start to tracking the data for the metrics you want.
+This might involve engineering to implement the new tracking.
+Based on the engineering resources available to help, this may delay completion of the dashboarding project.

 If the metric desired here is for a statistical test, talk with the Data Gatekeeper about how much data will be necessary to do the test properly.
 Factor in how much time it will take to get that data and let the Point Person know.
-Often times people will want to draw conclusions as quickly as possible, do not let your dashboard get used incorrectly like this.
-Set expectations up front when instrumenting new data points and perhaps even note on the dashboard when conclusions can be drawn.
+Often times, people will want to draw conclusions as quickly as possible, before there has been enough data to be confident in the results.
+Do not let your dashboard get used incorrectly like this.
+Set time expectations up front when instrumenting new data points and perhaps even note on the dashboard when conclusions can be drawn.

-If we want historical data but we do not have the data for the metric we wanted we can use proxy metrics.
-Proxy Metrics are metrics that give us the same or similar information to what we wanted.
+If we want historical data but we do not have the data for the metric we wanted, we can use proxy metrics.
+Proxy metrics are metrics that give us the same or similar information to what we wanted, when we can’t directly measure the desired metric.

 The Point Person wants to know what customers think of the product.